-In the current economic climate, competition for funding is fierce.
-It is crucial to submit a strong proposal first time round – many funders do not accept uninvited resubmissions of proposals.
+In the current economic climate, competition for funding is strong.
+It is crucial to submit a high quality proposal to maximise the chance of success considering the following:

-Assessment criteria: check the assessment criteria carefully to ensure all criteria can be met before investing significant time in developing the proposal.
-Failure to meet assessment criteria is one of the main reasons why proposals are not successful.
+- Assessment criteria - Check the funder’s assessment criteria carefully to ensure these can be met before investing significant time in developing the proposal.
+Funding decisions will be based on assessment against the criteria.

 - Timescale - Sufficient time should be allowed to develop a research proposal and re-work it if required.
 Also allow enough time to secure the necessary internal approvals before final submission to the funder.

 - Expertise - Draw from expertise within the College such as academic colleagues, research strategy managers, Research Services or Research Contracts teams.